jamesaduncan/osom.guide/src/services.md

 ## Service managers

-Services are individually managed by service managers.
+Service managers individually manage services.
 Ideally, the service manager would have the capability to deliver every element of their service - designing it, building or buying it, and then running it - however, in practice, they must build and manage a team capable of doing all of those things.

 Service managers: